 Qualification for select dog owner status also requires a secure area on the property the dog is domiciled.
-Applications for this status must be made prior to 31 March in any year (to assist in the setting of budgets) and also to ensure that the property checks are completed prior to the commencement of the next registration period.
-Granting of this status will result in a registration fee which is the same as that for a rural domiciled dog.
+Applications for this status must be made prior to 31 March in any year to assist in the setting of budgets.
+Granting of this status will result in a registration fee, which is the same as that for a rural domiciled dog.